-Aster flowers are cheery star-shaped blossoms that bloom in the fall when other flowering plants are finished for the season.
-While asters are hardy, easy to grow and are, indeed, a welcome sight in the early fall, they do have their share of problems.
-One such issue, powdery mildew on asters, causes damage to the plant and rendering it unsightly.
+Aster flowers are cheery, star-shaped blossoms that bloom in the fall when other flowering plants are finished for the season.
+While asters are hardy, easy to grow, and are, indeed, a welcome sight in the early fall, they do have their share of problems.
+One such issue, powdery mildew on asters, causes damage to the plant– rendering it unsightly.
 Treating aster powdery mildew relies on early identification of the symptoms of this fungal disease.

 Aster Powdery Mildew Symptoms